degreed/dbt-azuresa/README.md

 # dbt-azuresa

-dbt-azuresa is a custom adapter for [dbt](https://github.com/fishtown-analytics/dbt) that adds support for Azure SQL Data Warehouse.. pyodbc is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).
+dbt-azuresa is a custom adapter for [dbt](https://github.com/fishtown-analytics/dbt) that adds support for Azure Synapse Analytics data warehouse. `pyodbc` is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).
 The adapter supports both windows auth, and specified user accounts.

 dbt-azuresa is currently in a beta release.

-## Connecting to Azure SQL Data Warehouse
+## Connecting to Azure Synapse Analytics data warehouse

 ## building your `profiles.yml`